Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/08 - Platform As a Service/README.md

 Skill Description
 -----------------
-The Fellow utilizes the features provided by a PaaS such as server management, database management, operations expertise e.t.c and focus only on application development.
+The Fellow is able to utilize the features provided by a PaaS to effectively address server management, database management, operations expertise etc. so that they can invest more time on application development.

 Outputs